andreaTP/blog-cloudflow-cli/Readme.md

 The last issue we have had to overcome is the fact that GraalVM doesn't support cross-compilation, and, in this case, we simply leverage the CI(GH Actions) different runners to natively compile on the target architecture.
 We based our setup over this [precedent work](https://github.com/recursivecodes/simple-socket-fn-logger/blob/master/.github/workflows/simple-socket-fn-logger.yaml).

-## Low hanging fruits
+## Benefits

-Reusing Java libraries gave us numerous benefits.
+Being able to directly use Java dependencies keep us in the comfort zone of a well known echosystem.

 Having an "internal" logging system that kick-in when necessary but gives the user the very same smooth experience as a "traditional" CLI is a big advantage.
 In case something goes wrong we are able to expose the internal stack-traces by simply adding the option `-v trace` at the end of our command.